-Investment service providers must request customers that are legal entities to provide all information which is necessary for submitting information about transactions to supervisory authorities.
+Investment service providers must request customers that are legal entities to provide all information that is necessary for submitting information about transactions to supervisory authorities.
 Such information includes legal entity identifiers.

 If a customer who is a legal entity does not provide the investment service provider with the necessary information, including an LEI code, for reporting a security transaction, the service provider will not be able to fulfil their legal reporting obligation.
 Consequently, the investment service provider may refuse to provide the service.

 LEI code applications may be submitted to authorised LEI operators.
 LEI codes are issued by LOUs (Local Operating Units).
-Assistance in applying for an LEI code may be received from official and non-official registration agents.
+Assistance in applying for an LEI code may be received from registration agents.

 Banks and investment service providers verify the validity of legal entity identifiers from the GLEIF database.
 As GLEIF performs database updates once per day, the legal entity identifier issued to you will be listed in the database on the following day from 14.00 CEST.
 For example, if your LEI code was issued today, it will be listed in the global database tomorrow from 14.00 (CEST).

 The validity and information related to an LEI code can be checked from the website of the umbrella association at www.gleif.org.
 You can also check the validity of your legal entity identifier by using our search box.